ivgivanov/100-days-of-code/log.md

 **Thoughts:** Learned about the existence of Spring Boot CLI.
 Not planning to use it soon, but I wasn't expecting such thing would exists

 **Link to work:** ### N/A

+### Day 84: August 24, 2020

+**Today's Progress:** Unfortunately I don't have much progress today.
+I sped quite some time dealing with solving conflicts after git force push

+**Thoughts:** Personally, I consider that once a branch is pushed to remote, fore push can cause more problems that it solves

+**Link to work:** ### N/A